Tuskegee (album): Commercial performance

-An unexpected hit, Tuskegee debuted in the United States at number two on the Billboard 200 behind Madonna's MDNA (2012).
+Tuskegee debuted in the United States at number two on the Billboard 200 behind Madonna's MDNA (2012).
 It sold 199,000 copies in its first week, becoming Lionel Richie's best sales week since Nielsen SoundScan began tracking sales data in 1991.
 The following week the album sold 95,000 copies and fell two places to number four.
 In its third week on the chart Tuskegee rose to number one, selling 129,000 copies, while making Tuskegee Richie's third number-one album as well as his first since Dancing on the Ceiling (1986).
 Tuskegee was certified platinum by the Recording Industry Association of America (RIAA) on May 3, 2012, for shipments of one million units in the US.
 As of December 2012, it has sold 1,071,000 copies.

 In the United Kingdom, the album debuted at number seven on the UK Albums Chart with first-week sales of 19,320 copies.
 It is Lionel Richie's eleventh top 10 album there.
 In Canada, the album debuted at number one on the Canadian Albums Chart, selling 18,000 copies.